KDSource/KDSource/README.md

 ## Usage examples and templates

+See the [documentation](https://kdsource.readthedocs.io/en/latest/) page for usage instructions, tutorials, and a detailed documentation of all the functionalities in KDSource.

 Usage examples can be found in the [`docs/examples`](docs/examples) subdirectory.
 At the moment these are:
 * [`Verification.ipynb`](docs/examples/Verification.ipynb): Analytic example.
 KDSource is used to generate a source from a particle list sampled from an known correlated distribution, and the generated particles distributions are compared with the analytical density.